Dialectics of Liberation Congress

 The congress on the Dialectics of Liberation was an international congress organised in London between 15 and 30 July 1967.
-It was organised by the American educationalist Joe Berke.
+It was organised by R. D. Laing, David Cooper, the American educationalist Joe Berke, and Leon Redler.
 The scope of the conference was to "demystify human violence in all its forms, and the social systems from which it emanates, and to explore new forms of action".
-A short film, Ah, Sunflower, directed by Robert Klinkert and Iain Sinclair, and featuring R. D. Laing, Allen Ginsberg, Stokely Carmichael and others, was filmed around the Dialectics of Liberation conference.
+Significant speakers included Black Power leader Stokely Carmichael, beat poet Allen Ginsberg and humanist Marxist Herbert Marcuse.
+A short book of the conference was published in 1968 by Penguin Books, and some documentaries were made of the event, including Anatomy of Violence and Ah, Sunflower.

 History

-In 1965 R. D. Laing, and colleagues, came together as a community for themselves and people in a state of psychosis.
+In 1965, R. D. Laing and colleagues came together as a community for themselves and people in a state of psychosis.
 As a result, Kingsley Hall became home to the Philadelphia Association and one of the most radical experiments in psychiatry.

-In January 1967, International Times announced that "This summer, in July, the Institute of Phenomenological Studies will make the move.
+In January 1967, International Times announced: "This summer, in July, the Institute of Phenomenological Studies will make the move.
 A congress will convene in London on the Dialectics of Liberation.
 The congress intends to examine and expose the system of societal and inter-personal influences that converge on us from birth.
 This means clearing the field of all preconceptions regarding who, what and where we are, as well as all manner of socially convenient academic conventions that are propped up by politics, ideology and false philosophical justifications.
 For we are taught, and coerced, to see things through a filter of politically arrived at and socially sanctioned lies.
-The entire world as we "know" it must be demystified."
+The entire world as we 'know' it must be demystified."

 The organizing group consisted of four psychiatrists who were very much concerned with radical innovation in their own field - to the extent of counter-labelling their discipline as anti-psychiatry.
 The four were Dr. R. D. Laing, Dr. David Cooper, Dr. Joseph Berke and Dr. Leon Redler.